How we measure cloud

 The standard method for classifying clouds is based on the World Meteorological Organisation criteria.
 The classification is made in terms of the level of the cloud (high, medium or low) and various cloud genera specified by the cloud form and its features.

 Common types of cloud include cumulus, cumulonimbus, stratocumulus and stratus at low levels; altocumulus, nimbostratus and altostratus at medium levels and cirrus, cirrocumulus and cirrostratus at high levels.
-As there are no automated systems for the detection of cloud type, its reporting is only possible where the human observer is present.
+Cloud type reporting is generally only possible where a human observer is present.

 How we measure cloud amount